 5. Harmonium Music Instrument

-The harmonium is a traditional and popular musical instrument of India.
+The harmonium is a traditional and popular musical instrument in India.

 Harmonium Music Instrument Description

-The harmonium has a keyboard of over two and one-half octaves and works on a system of bellows.
-The keyboard is played with the right hand while the left hand is used to operate the bellows.
+The harmonium has a keyboard of over two and one-half octaves and works on a bellows system.
+The keyboard is played with the right hand while the left is used to operate the bellows.
 Harmonium is more popular in North India than in the South.

 6. Jaltarangam